How Mavrk turns public-market machinery into reusable contract primitives, and where legal wrappers and licensed partners still fit.

 03 · The four pieces

-The equity token
+The tokenized equity rail

 The treasury

-Shareholder governance
+Holder governance

 The trading market